CORSICA GR20 Phase 3: DAYS 9th-10th-11th-12th

 Beautiful panoramic views to the other side of the valley, from Bocca Crocetta

 We continue following the GR marks towards Asco.
 From the pass we enter a very beautiful rocky cirque on the other side, where there is a small lake below the valley.
-We go around the circus in the N direction and from here we start to meet a lot of people, people alone and big groups.
+We go around the cirque in the N direction and from here we start to meet a lot of people, people alone and big groups.
 The wind continues to blow quite strong and we see that people are very very wrapped up, with winter coats, hats and even ski gloves …

 Along the GR20 bordering the cirque